justinmayhew/greenstalk/docs/install.rst

 Installation
 ============

 Greenstalk supports Python 3.6 and later.
-It's available on PyPI and can be installed by running:
+To install it:

 .. code-block:: bash

     pip install greenstalk

-If you don't have ``beanstalkd`` installed, it's available in most package repositories.

-Debian and Ubuntu:
+The server is available in most package repositories.
+For Debian and Ubuntu:

 .. code-block:: bash

     sudo apt install beanstalkd

-macOS with Homebrew:
+For macOS with Homebrew:

 .. code-block:: bash